young-geng/EasyLM/README.md

 ## [Documentations](docs/README.md)
-The EasyLM documentations can be found in the [docs](docs/) directory.
+EasyLM's documentation can be found in the [docs](docs/) directory.

 ## Reference
-If you found EasyLM useful in your research or applications, please cite using the following BibTeX:
+If you found EasyLM useful in your research or applications, please cite it using the following BibTeX:
 ```
 @software{geng2023easylm,
   author = {Geng, Xinyang},